Hi,

 In this situation, everyone gets so much less than they deserve.
 Unfortunately, we’re too preoccupied with assigning blame to one another to remember that the only way to defeat a common enemy is to build solidarity.
 This is easier said than done, I know, and Twitter is absolutely not the place to achieve it.
 That’s one lesson that I myself need to learn: after a while, it becomes truly irresponsible to even attempt such conversations in spaces where there is no possibility of meaningful dialogue or relationship-building.

-I truly believe that the way we end this cycle is by divesting from domination and We build solidarity by practising the kind of radical love that is based on abundance rather than scarcity.
+I truly believe that the way we end this cycle is by divesting from domination and leaning into love.
+We build solidarity by practising the kind of radical love that is based on abundance rather than scarcity.
 We transform harm by learning interpersonal accountability and courageous compassion.
 And we defeat our collective enemies by creating meaningful community through harm reduction.
 This is how we get free: by choosing love, rather than exploitation or domination, as the source of our power.

 Till next time,